 How HROne can be beneficial to your business

-HROne’s service offering ranges from cost-effective payroll management solutions, handling the total employee benefits for your company, handling relocation and visa for your company’s expatriate employees, to Employee Leasing/Talent dispatching services for your Representative Office (RO).
+HROne’s service offering ranges from cost-effective payroll outsourcing solutions, handling the total employee benefits for your company, handling relocation and visa for your company’s expatriate employees, to Employer of Record solutions if you don’t have a legal entity in China.